When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-The Fazua motor gearbox in neatly integrated into the bikes bottom bracket, and you insert the motor drive unit into the gearbox.
+The Fazua motor gearbox is neatly integrated into the bike’s bottom bracket, and you insert the motor drive unit into the gearbox.

 The electric assist system is controlled by a remote control handlebar-mounted keypad.
 There are 10 LEDs showing the battery level.
 These change colour depending on what pedal assist mode you are in.
 White is zero, green is low, blue medium and purple is maximum assist.

 The Fazua motor is best suited to the rider who only requires e-assist on occasion – for climbing hills and to provide some extra help for longer rides.
 As the battery is of quite a low energy capacity, it would be ideal for commutes of up to around 30 miles (with the assist on constantly).

 The total weight of the Fazua system including the battery pack is just 4.6kg.
 If you fancy riding without the extra weight of the electric motor and battery, you can easily remove it, fit the (optional) alloy cover and away you go!

 It should be noted that you don’t lose the whole 4.6kg when you remove the motor and battery, as the gearbox that is integrated into the bottom bracket weighs 1kg, but you still lose 3.6kg – which makes a lot of difference.

 The quoted maximum torque figure of 60Nm feels about right.
 The performance feels similar to the Bosch CX motor in tour mode.
 When the assist is switched off or the maximum assisted speed of 15.5mph is reached, the motor de-couples from the gearbox, and there is no extra pedalling resistance – it feels just like riding a normal bike.